 All students, including disabled pupils are encouraged and supported to participate in extra-curricular activities.
-Some aspects of extra-curricular activities present particular challenges, for example, having staff with appropriate medical training on site for after school activities where an individual has specific, complex medical needs.
-The school will make provision for these
+Some aspects of extra-curricular activities present particular challenges, for example, having staff with appropriate medical training on site for after school activities where an individual has specific, complex medical needs or a disability.
+The school will always make provision for this to happen wherever possible.